weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Putting it together

 The following code puts it all together.
-You can copy and paste this into your own code editor, and run it.
-Doing so will import the data into your Weaviate instance.
+Try running it yourself to will import the data into your Weaviate instance.

 :::tip Remember to replace the **URL**, **Weaviate API key** and **inference API key**
 :::